 Bring everything related to the dispute:

-The complaint itself and any other court papers you've received.
+The complaint itself and any other court papers you have received.

 Any contracts, agreements, or written communications with the plaintiff or about the subject matter of the lawsuit.